chuckcarpenter/grunt-git-humans/README.md

 ### Usage Examples

 #### Default Options
-In this example, the default options are used to do something with whatever.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result would be `Testing, 1 2 3.`
+In this example, the default options are used.
+No reason to pass anything to create the file at root from the master branch.

 ```js
 grunt.initConfig({